AidaDSP/AidaDSP.github.io/about.md

 In 2018 the first prototype of [Aida DSP OS]({{ '/aida_dsp_os.html' | absolute_url }}) was presented at [Torino Mini Maker Faire](https://torino.makerfaire.com), where it captured the attention of the public.
 This new technology, greatly based on open source software, was like new life for us and its potential refreshed our motivation.

-Today we are trying to grow up as a startup by searching new exciting possibilities and we further focus our competencies in the digital audio and embedded systems domains.
+Today we want to grow up as a startup by actively searching new exciting possibilities and further focusing our competencies in digital audio and real-time embedded systems.

 [Go to the Home Page]({{ '/' | absolute_url }})